mdklatt/serial-python/doc/tutorial.md

             ...
             return

-        def _read(self, record)
+        def _queue(self, record)
-            """ _ReaderBuffer: Process each incoming record.
+            """ Process each incoming record.

-            This must be defined by all derived classes.
+            This must be implemented by all derived classes.

             """
             # Generate a sequence of multiple records from each incoming record
             # and queue them for output.

             ...

             self._output.extend(record_list)  # FIFO
             return